8051Enthusiast/yabo/doc/intro.md

   let return = s.?tail.?tail.?tail.?head
 }
 ```
-If we evaluate `list(u8 if 0x01..0xff)` (a C string) applied to `41 62 63 64 00`, we would only get back the thunk as a value, but it would still evaluate all the way as it still has to find out the end of the string.
+If we evaluate `list(u8 if 0x01..0xff)` (a C string) applied to `41 62 63 64 00`, we would only get back the thunk as a value, but it would still evaluate completely as it still has to find out the end of the string.
-However when evaluating the thunk that was returned earlier from the parser, there's no need to recurse.
+However, when evaluating the thunk that was returned earlier from the parser, there's no need to recurse.
 We do not need the length of the list to get the values of both fields.
 For `head`, `u8 if 0x01..0xff` does get evaluated, but the `tail` field is just a thunk and needs no further evaluation.

-If you use the `fun` keyword instead of the `def` keyword, then no thunk will be returned.
+If you use the `fun` keyword instead of the `def` keyword, no thunk will be returned.
 This is required especially if the return type is a type variable (for example, `[u8] *> 't`).
 It is meant more for calculations than data definitions.